Parental responsibility: birth parents, adoption and surrogacy (accessible version)

 This section tells HM Passport Office staff how to confirm a birth parent has parental responsibility

-You must check Authorisation and consent, Additional consent: overseas PR laws, if a parent applying for a child born (or habitually resident) overseas has PR under UK law but due to overseas laws may not have PR or you need additional consent and they cannot get it.
+You must check Authorisation and consent, Additional consent: overseas PR laws, if a parent is applying for a child who is habitually resident outside the UK.
+You must do this as the parent may have PR under UK law but due to overseas laws may not have PR in the country the child is habitually resident.

 -